frenda717/DEA/udmey-quiz.md

     Answer: Amazon DocumentDB

     Amazon DocumentDB is a fully managed document database service that supports MongoDB workloads.
 It is designed to handle flexible schema and can efficiently store, query, and index JSOn-like data, making it and ideal choice for a CMS with envolving content stuctures.

+12. A company uses Amazon Redshift as their data warehouse service in the cloud.
+The performance of the Redshift cluster needs improvement and the company decided to **scale read and write capacity to meet the user demand**.
+The cluster runs on RA3 nodes.

+    As a data engineer, which solution will you use to turn on the concurrency scaling of the cluster?

+    a.
+Enable Short query acceleration (SQA) to concurrently run queries and therby improve the concurrency scalling of the cluster.
+(X)

+    Short query acceleration (SQA) **prioritizes selected short-running queries ahead of longer-running queries**.
+SQA runs short-running queries in a dedicated space so that SQA queries aren't forced to wait in queues behind longer queries.
+If you enable SQA, you can reduce workload management (WLM) queues that are dedicated to running short queries.
+In addition, long-running queries don't need to contend with short queries for slots in a queue, so you can configure your WLM queues to use fewer query slots.
+SQA does not affect write operations, so this option is incorrect for the given use case.

+    b.
+Enable workload manager(WLM) queue as a concurrency scaling queue.
+Set the Concurrency Scaling mode value to auto.
+(O)